 2.03 Meeting of Members.

 2.03a.
-Annual Members’ Meeting: Unless otherwise provided by the Board of Directors, the annual meeting of members shall be held on a month to be designated by the President.
-The President shall arrange for and call an annual meeting of members at any time and place to be designated, in consideration of the organization’s fiscal year cycle.
+Annual Members Meeting: Unless otherwise provided by the Board of Directors, the annual meeting of members shall be held on a month to be designated by the President.
+The President shall arrange for and call an annual meeting of members at any time and place to be designated, in consideration of the association’s fiscal year cycle.

 2.03b Special Meetings: Special meetings of the members may be called at any time by the President, the Recording Secretary, or by the Board of Directors.

-2.03c Agenda for Meetings: At annual and regular meetings, members shall consider new projects for presentation to the Executive Officers and Board of Directors, and present concerns about issues affecting current or proposed projects, for consideration by the Executive Officers and Board of Directors.
+2.03c Agenda for Meetings: At the annual and special meetings, members may present projects, concerns, and issues for consideration by the Executive Officers and Board of Directors.